ntpj/ProjectEXGB/README.md

+# Note for this branch:
+This branch is specifically for porting old codes (current Development branch) to the slash command version.
+After the port is completed, this branch will be left unused as we move back to Development branch

 # ProjectEXGB
 This project is a side project developed by a team of server members.
 Our objective is to allow for the bot to provide functionality and features of a general usage bot in a single bot called "EXGB".
 This bot will either be written in JavaScript or Python.